macph/nextbus/README.md

 See `default_config.py` for all options.

-Use `docker-compose up` or `pipenv install` to set up the application.
+Use `docker-compose up` or `poetry install` to set up the application.

 ## Starting up

 PostgreSQL must be at least version 11 to support particular full text search functionality.

-With the configuration set up, use `docker exec` or `pipenv run` to access the application.
+With the configuration set up, use docker or `poetry run` to access the application.
 Run the database migrations:

 ```bash
 nxb db upgrade